-Can This Prevent Me From Filing a Claim?
+Can A Pre-Injury Release Prevent Me From Filing A Claim?